The horrific crimes committed by Manson and the Manson family are described below.

 On the walls of the living room, “Death to pigs” and “Rise” were written in Leno’s blood.
 On the refrigerator door, a misspelled “Healter [sic] Skelter” was smeared.

-Frank Struthers, Rosemary’s son from a prior marriage, returned from a campign trip and found it suspicious that the shades were drawn.
-He also found it suspicious that Leno’s speedboat was still parked in the driveway which was out of Leno’s character.
+Frank Struthers, Rosemary’s son from a prior marriage, returned from a campaign trip and found it suspicious that the shades were drawn.
+He also found it suspicious that Leno’s speedboat was still parked in the driveway.
 Struthers called his sister to alert her and she came with her boyfriend, Joe Dorgan.
 Dorgan and Struthers entered the home through the side door and found Leno’s body.
 LAPD was alerted.

 As mentioned previously, Tate’s housekeeper found the bodies the morning after the murders and called in LAPD investigating officers.
 The Hinman murder was under the jurisdiction of the Los Angeles Sheriff’s Department (LASD), and Beausoleil was arrested.
 The LaBianca murder was under LAPD jurisdiction, but a formal announcement by LAPD incorrectly confirmed that the Tate murder and LaBianca murders were not connected.